Exclusive - Morgan Stanley makes 'riding the calendar' less lucrative for brokers

 Morgan Stanley spokeswoman Christine Jockle confirmed the change in the broker compensation policy.
 She said it was meant to ensure that new offerings were distributed more broadly across the client base.

-Archrival Merrill Lynch, a unit of Bank of America Corp, has not made similar changes to its compensation structure, a source familiar with the matter said on Friday.
+Archrival Merrill Lynch, a unit of Bank of America Corp (BAC.N), has not made similar changes to its compensation structure, a source familiar with the matter said on Friday.
 Wall Street recruiters said they think that only Morgan Stanley has made such a move among the bigger brokers.

 While the change at Morgan Stanley was detailed internally in November in a lengthy document that outlined the wealth unit's 2014 compensation structure, some advisers realized it was happening only after it was implemented and their pay checks dropped in recent weeks according to several advisers.